adamhatton/quizle-drf-api/README.md

 5. An app is created and the dashboard is shown, from here navigate to the 'Resources tab'
 6. The Postgres database needs to be connected to the app using an add-on.
 Search the 'Add-ons' in the Resources tab for 'Heroku Postgres' and select this add-on
 7. On the pop-up for Heroku Postgres select a plan type (for this site 'Hobby Dev - Free' was selected)
+    - Note that this project was originally set up using a Heroku Postgres database, but this was migrated to ElephantSQL
+    - To deploy in the same way you will need to create an account with ElephantSQL and setup a database.
+You can then take the database URL that is provided and update the value of the 'DATABASE_URL' in config vars

 8. Navigate to the 'Settings' tab for the app and select to 'Reveal Config Vars', then create the following Config Vars:
 - CLOUDINARY_URL: Value for this is the same as CLOUDINARY_URL from your env.py file